dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 4 - Linear Control of Manipulators.md

 ## Problem Definition
 Dynamics of a manipulator are represented by a nonlinear differential equation.
 However, linear control systems with approximations are widely used in industrial robot manipulators.

+## Summary of the methodology presented: algorithm, input-output
+The methodology involves modeling a robotic manipulator with